Drew MacQuarrie

 Cinematic virtual reality

 At IEEEVR 2017 I presented the paper Cinematic virtual reality: Evaluating the effect of display type on the viewing experience for panoramic video, written with Prof Anthony Steed.
-Several metrics were explored that may indicate advantages and disadvantages of cinematic virtual reality compared to traditional viewing formats.
-We explored the consumption of panoramic videos in three different display systems: a HMD, a SurroundVideo+ (pictured), and a standard 16:9 TV.
-Aspects examined were spatial awareness, narrative engagement, enjoyment, memory, fear, attention, and a viewer’s concern about missing something.
+Several metrics were explored that may indicate pros/cons of cinematic virtual reality compared to traditional formats.
+We explored viewing in three display systems: a HMD, a SurroundVideo+ (pictured), and a standard 16:9 TV.
+Aspects examined included spatial awareness, narrative engagement and enjoyment.

 Object removal in 360° media